nouhailaaziki/so_long/README.md

-# Pikachu Maze Adventure - so_long
+# Pikamaze - so_long
 ![cover](screenshots/cover.png)
 ## 📝 Description

-Pikachu Maze Adventure is a 2D game developed using the so_long framework from the 42 Network.
+**Pikamaze** (Pikachu Maze Adventure) is a 2D game developed using the so_long framework from the 42 Network.
 The game starts with Pikachu as the main character, navigating through a labyrinth to collect all the Pokéballs before reaching the exit.
 The game has two versions:

 Basic Version: No enemies—Pikachu can freely collect the Pokéballs and reach the exit.